Maximizing M&A Success through Enterprise Architecture

 A has a corporate culture that historically emphasizes a top down chain of command.
 Diversity is embraced on the surface but most members experience the environment as reinforcing homogeneity.

 Despite this trend, internal centres experience different cultures that have a completely different experience and setting different priorities.
-Internal system collaboration and initiative implementation face frequent resistance as the traditions, tools, assumptions, and beliefs driving performance across one internal member are poorly suited for another member.
-Personality is emphasized over technical competencies in the recruitment process, which impacts the organization’s ability to provide leadership and drive enterprise level initiatives.
+Internal system collaboration and initiative implementation face frequent resistance.
+The differences in traditions, tools, assumptions, and beliefs driving performance across one internal member are poorly suited for another member.
+Personality is emphasized over technical competencies in the recruitment process.
+This impacts the organization’s ability to provide leadership.
+It also affects the drive for enterprise-level initiatives.

-J experiences similar challenges when implementing cross system initiatives and projects with external stakeholders although the standardized structure and advanced tools and training support stronger alignment internally.
+J experiences similar challenges when implementing cross system initiatives and projects with external stakeholders.
+The standardized structure and advanced tools and training support stronger alignment internally.

-Skills are emphasized in addition to personality in the recruitment process, providing a balance and driving core process and technical based competencies across the internal organization.
+Skills are emphasized in the recruitment process.
+Personality is also important.
+This provides a balance.
+It drives core process and technical-based competencies across the internal organization.

-Despite these organizations sharing funding, values, and vision their strategic priorities, culture, and legacy structures continue to waste resources, funding, and create conflict at the social, technological, strategic, and process levels.
+Despite these organizations sharing funding, values, and vision, their strategic priorities, culture, and legacy structures continue to waste resources.
+They waste funding and create conflict at the social, technological, strategic, and process levels.

-Organizations V, J, and P resent organization A and the parent organization (A) is perceived as lacking the competencies, tools, competencies, and structures necessary to productively engage the other organizations to facilitate progressive improvements.
-Enterprise level projects are resisted by other members because the interlocking components needed to drive alignment across the system are missing.
+Organizations V, J, and P resent organization A. The parent organization (A) is perceived as lacking the competencies, tools, and structures necessary.
+It cannot productively engage the other organizations to facilitate progressive improvements.
+Other members resist enterprise level projects.
+The interlocking components needed to drive alignment across the system are missing.

 The following generic case example describes four organizations that are brought together for both profit and nonprofit purposes.
-A contractor was brought on board for a 4-5 year commitment during which the M&A was evaluated, proposed, and implemented under the guidance of an investment group.
+A contractor joined for a 4-5 year commitment.
+During this period, the M&A was evaluated, proposed, and implemented under the guidance of an investment group.

 Business Architecure – Centralization

 E: This Company is the parent organization.
-It includes stakeholder groups that include investors, nonprofit industry executives, and contractors jointly focused on leveraging network assets to gain efficiencies that generate profits, improve service industry impacts, and industry leadership.
+It involves stakeholder groups such as investors, nonprofit industry executives, and contractors.
+These stakeholders are jointly focused on leveraging network assets.
+The goal is to gain efficiencies that generate profits, improve service industry impacts, and establish industry leadership.
 Technology is leveraged significantly at this level, with business architecture centralized here for the entire network.
 This includes payroll, human resources, clinical information technology, incident reporting, timesheets, etc.

 M&A Alignment – Shared Architectures